 I want to study abroad for more than one semester.
 Is this possible?

 I am overwhelmed with my options.
 Can an advisor tell me where I should study abroad?

 Do I need to meet with a study abroad advisor?

-If you are going on a UVM bilateral exchange, ISEP exchange, or ISEP Direct program, you must meet with an advisor.
-If you are not going on any of these programs and you have questions or need additional advising, you are more than welcome to call OIE and make an appointment to meet with an advisor, but you are not required to do so.
+If you are going on a UVM Bilateral Exchange, UVM in... , ISEP exchange, or ISEP Direct program, you must meet with an advisor.
+If you are not going on any of these programs and you have questions or need additional advising, you are more than welcome to schedule an appointment using the Navigate app to meet with us!